-With a manual and paper-based system, proof-of-delivery documents can easily get misplaced or lost, leaving key people in the process—the warehouse, accounts receivable and the customer – in the dark when problems occur.
+With a manual and paper-based system, proof-of-delivery documents can easily get misplaced or lost, leaving key people – warehouse staff, accounts receivable staff, and worst of all, the customer – in the dark when problems occur.
 Document scanning and document management help avoid these mistakes and help correct them quickly when they occur.
-This prevents unnecessary shipments and product credits, enhances customer service and increases cash flow as satisfied customers tend to pay accurate invoices faster.
-Let us know if we can help.

 “In food distribution, deliveries are often made to the kitchen, so invoices and delivery